TheM1ddleM1n/WaddleClient/README.md

 {
-  "enabled_features": "Your feature preferences", "menu_keybind": "Your chosen menu key", "counter_positions": "Where you placed each counter", "visibility_states": "Which counters are shown/hidden" }
+  "enabled_features": "Your feature preferences", "menu_keybind": "Your chosen menu key", "counter_positions": "Where you placed each counter" }
 ```